Event Budget: Cutting the Right Corners

 5. Venue

 It’s hard to find a corner to cut here.
-The only common way of getting a venue at a lower price is avoiding having your event on a Friday or Saturday.
+The only common way of getting a venue at a lower price is to avoid having your event on a Friday or Saturday.
 At my own wedding, two-thirds of the venue price was cut just by having the wedding on a Sunday rather than a Saturday.

 Remember…